ertis-research/opentwins/docs/docs/quickstart.md

 ## Define your first digital twin

-A digital twin is composed of static and dynamic information.
+A digital twin is composed of static and dynamic data.

+**Static data.** Information relevant to the digital twin that is expected to remain constant, such as the model, the date of acquisition or the location of the machine we are replicating.

+**Dynamic data.** Data that changes over time and that we will record in time series, such as the position of a mobile robot or the values measured by a sensor.

+For example, consider a DHT22 temperature and humidity sensor.
+Its digital twin, represented in JSON format following the schema provided by Eclipse Ditto, would look like this:

 ## Link the digital twin to a data input